Joshfairhead/Obsidian/Omnicient/Regen Foundation/Wills onboarding links.md

 > Recent events have shown repeatedly that we discount the power of engineers and/or ideologies to realize their political visions through software design at our peril.

+> Are we subconsciously inheriting the conservative biases of our forefathers in economically liberal communities?

+...
+Yes IMHO; defi is proof that extractive zero-sum paradigms are inhereted.

 ---

 # [Coming into Empathy with a Dying World](https://medium.com/regen-network/coming-into-empathy-with-a-dying-world-a81ca724c33c)